BEST DANCE STUDIO

 As a professional dancer and guest artist, Mr. Cook has worked for dance companies such as Ballet Bellevue and Studio West Dance Academy.
 At Ballet Bellevue he worked with many outstanding choreographers including Adam Miller, Jennifer Porter, and Stanko Milov, all former PNB company dancers.
 He was commissioned by the Universal Language Project to choreograph and perform several works.
 Major roles danced by Mr. Cook include Peter Pan, Nutcracker Prince, Cavalier, Prince Charming, Prince Ivan and Nick Bottom, to name a few.

 Mr. Cook attended Pacific Northwest Ballet’s Summer Intensive on full merit scholarship for four summers.
 He also studied with The Academy at Spectrum Dance Theatre on scholarship.
 Over the years, he has studied under notable directors and instructors at Spectrum including Donald Byrd, Director, Eva Stone, Vicki Pulkinen (former PNB teacher who created the curriculum used by the PNB School) and Joel Meyers.
 At PNB he trained with Peter Boal, Director, Stanko Milov, Bruce Wells, Sonja Dawkins and Timothy Lynch.
-He also trained with Stephanie Wood (Studio West Dance Academy), Josie Johnson (Ballet NW), Danielle Wilkins (DASS), Kay Englert (WCB) and Ken Kaiser (WCB).
+He also trained with Stephanie Wood (Studio West Dance Academy), Josie Johnson (Ballet NW), Danielle Wilkins (DASS), and Kay Englert (WCB).

 Mr. Cook has a unique dedication to the art of dance and strong focus on classical ballet, discipline and technique.
 His work with world renowned directors, choreographers and instructors brings valuable dance and performing experience to Washington Contemporary Ballet.